 Arguments against - Low awareness and knowledge among consumers about sustainable agriculture and sustainable food, and especially about plant-based and organic food, and about healthy diets.
+Public sector's food consumption is a small share of total consumption.

 Barriers addressed by the instruments so far - The National Food Strategy has put more focus on the food system in Sweden and (indirectly) leads to diversification because it challenges views on meat and milk being the only production forms that are viable in Sweden.
 Additionally, the nationally determined goals infer that a range of authorities and regional governance bodies now have to deliver plans and policies to implement the strategy which has added to the attention and also brought a new level of activity to the Swedish food system which creates more opportunities for improved profitability.
-Public procurement of plant-based food and local goals for a more plant-based and organic diets in schools and elderly homes indicates the long-term aim/pathway for production which therefore makes it easier for farmers to make the necessary investments and production changes.
+Public procurement of plant-based food and local goals for a more plant-based and organic diets in schools indicates the long-term aim/pathway for production which therefore makes it easier for farmers to make the necessary investments and production changes.
 Local clusters and networks improve vertical and horizontal cooperation and create sales opportunities that circumvent the current market concentration and thus contribute positively to profitability.